-Usability Studies and Content Strategy for the Denver Botanic Gardens
+User Experience and Design Research for the Denver Botanic Gardens

 After acquiring a functioning museum—The Wildlife Experience—the University of Colorado Denver began offering higher education courses at this new satellite location, which required a website that combined museum-related information with academic offerings and information about the larger CU system.
 It became apparent very quickly that semantics would play a critical role in a successful content strategy, as words like program and bookstore have very different meanings to each audience.

 In order to address the project’s unique set of requirements, I employed several research tactics, including creating sitemaps and content inventories, and facilitating card sorts and usability studies.